abdkob/pmc_detection/readme.md

 # PMC Detection in 3D confocal images

 This is a repository to perform automatic segmentation and detection of primary mesenchyme cells (PMCs) in 3D confocal images.
-The workflow uses [snakemake](https://snakemake.readthedocs.io/en/stable/) and assumes the existence of an trained [Ilastik](https://www.ilastik.org/) model for PMC pixel detection.
+The workflow uses [snakemake](https://snakemake.readthedocs.io/en/stable/) and assumes the existence of a trained [Ilastik](https://www.ilastik.org/) model for PMC pixel classification.

-The workflow begins by preprocessing immunolabeled PMC stains, performs semantic segmentation to identify individual cells, and then quantifies signal is in any sm-FISH channel in the original confocal image.
+The workflow begins by preprocessing immunolabeled PMC stains, performs semantic segmentation to identify individual cells, and then quantifies gene expression in each cell for any sm-FISH channel in the original confocal image.

 FISH signal is quantified using two methods: first, for absolute quantification, single-molecules are counted using [Big-FISH](https://github.com/fish-quant/big-fish); second, relative quantification is performed by calculating the average intensity of the FISH signal within each PMC as Z-scores.
 While absolute quantification via spot counting is ideal, in practice we found this approach difficult if the given gene is expressed to a high enough degree that individual puncta are not easily discernable.
+The final output is a table of both PMC centroid coordinates, as well as gene expression measures for each cell and gene in the provided images.
+This will be written to a `.csv` file located at "<outdir>/final/counts.csv", where "<outdir>" is specified by the user.

 ## Installation